funkyheatmap/funkyheatmap/paper/paper.md

 Data visualisation is fundamental to exploratory data analysis and communicating findings.
 Table-creating packages, such as gt [@gt], allow the user to create beautiful hierarchical tables, but these packages are limited to showing textual data.
 Heatmap-creating packages such as pheatmap [@pheatmap], superheat [@superheat], and ComplexHeatmap [@complexheatmap1; @complexheatmap2] require the central visualisation to remain a traditional heatmap and allow additional annotations on the sides of this heatmap.
 Incorporating multiple data types is possible, but far from seamless.
-While more powerful tools exist, e.g., ggplot2 [@ggplot2_wickham2009], Matplotlib [@matplotlib2dgraphics_hunter2007], or D3.js [@d3datadriven_bostock2011], they often require complex scripting to generate comprehensive visualisations for data frames containing a mix of data types.
+While more powerful tools exist, e.g., ggplot2 [@ggplot2_wickham2009], Matplotlib [@matplotlib2dgraphics_hunter2007], and D3.js [@d3datadriven_bostock2011], they often require complex scripting to generate comprehensive visualisations for data frames containing a mix of data types.

 `{funkyheatmap}` addresses this challenge by: